Prenuptial and Postnuptial Agreement Lawyers in Long Island

 & Associates, we can review the agreement to make sure it is in compliance

-with state laws and can also mediate conflicts that may arise throughout
+with state laws and we can mediate conflicts that may arise throughout

 the drafting process.